DerCooleVonDem/Calendar/README.md

 # Calendar Plugin

 ## Overview
 The Calendar plugin allows server administrators to schedule events at specific dates and times.
-Users can view upcoming events using the `/calendar` command, and view past events with a separate button.
+Users can view upcoming events using the `/calendar view` command, and view past events with a separate button.
 The system is form-based, with an admin-only editor accessible via `/calendar edit`.

 ## Features
 - Schedule server events with title, description, date, time, and location